Faithfulness Evaluation for Decoder-only LLM Attributions with Controlled Retained Information: Related Work

 \subsection{General Input Attribution Methods}

-Input attribution methods seek to quantify the contribution of input features (e.g., tokens) to model outputs, and early methods were model-agnostic and originated from computer vision or general ML contexts, but have been adapted to NLP.
-Gradient-based approaches compute attributions by propagating gradients from the output back to the inputs.
-Integrated Gradients (IG) \cite{sundararajan2017axiomatic} integrates gradients along a path from a baseline input to the actual input, satisfying axioms like completeness and sensitivity.
-DeepLIFT \cite{shrikumar2017learning} decomposes the output difference from a reference point by assigning contributions based on neuron activations, offering efficiency over vanilla gradients.
-Input$\times$Gradient \cite{DBLP:journals/corr/SimonyanVZ13} simply multiplies input values by their gradients, providing a fast approximation but sometimes suffering from saturation issues in deep networks.
-These methods are computationally lightweight and faithful in encoder-based models like BERT \cite{devlin2019bert}, but their application to decoder-only LLMs (e.g., Llama \cite{touvron2023llama}, Mistral \cite{jiang2023mistral7b}) is challenging due to the need for per-token attributions during autoregressive generation, leading to accumulated noise and reduced faithfulness \cite{zhao2024reagent, anonymous2024evaluating}.
-Perturbation-based methods alter inputs to observe output changes.
-LIME \cite{ribeiro2016should} approximates the model locally with a linear surrogate, sampling perturbations around the input to estimate feature importance.
-While interpretable, it assumes feature independence and can be sensitive to sampling strategies, potentially destroying semantic coherence in text \cite{ribeiro2016should}.
+Input attribution methods seek to quantify the contribution of input features (e.g., tokens) to model outputs.
+Early methods were model-agnostic and originated from computer vision or general ML contexts, but have been adapted to NLP.
+Gradient-based methods, including Saliency, Integrated Gradients, DeepLIFT, and Input$\times$Gradient \citep{DBLP:journals/corr/SimonyanVZ13,sundararajan2017axiomatic,shrikumar2017learning}, propagate output signals back to input features and are computationally efficient.
+However, applying them to decoder-only LLMs is challenging because attribution must be computed across autoregressive generation steps, where noise can accumulate and score distributions can vary substantially across methods \citep{zhao2024reagent,fayyaz2024evaluatinghumanalignmentmodel}.
+Perturbation-based methods, such as LIME \citep{ribeiro2016should}, estimate importance by altering inputs and observing output changes, but text perturbations can break semantic coherence and introduce out-of-distribution artifacts.